Last Updated on 27 August 2024 by Cycloscope

 Around 12km out of town the road begins to go slightly uphill, becoming steeper at km20 and really steep at km25.
 There are almost no places to camp, we pitch our tent after 5 more km, between a few dragon fruit plants along the road, careful not to touch the spikes.
 No places to eat or shops in this area either.

-The next stretch is hell, a constant climb of 20km with an average gradient of 14%, but it’s also where the landscape really become interesting, hills covered with jungle all around.
+The next stretch is hell, a constant climb of 20km with an average gradient of 14%, but it’s also where the landscape really becomes interesting, with hills covered with jungle all around.
 Here’s the one and only restaurant on this side of the mountain, miss it and you’ll starve until the peak.

 Reaching the highest point at 1,800msl is certainly an achievement, but you won’t be rewarded with any signpost indicating the pass.
-Don’t be fooled by the first downhill, it’s just few hundred meters long, there is still a soft uphill stretch of 2km.
+Don’t be fooled by the first downhill, it’s just a few hundred meters long, there is still a soft uphill stretch of 2km.
 Then the real downhill begins.
 It can be pretty chilly up here, especially when raining, we indeed caught a cold.

-Some few kilometers after the downhill begins, there’s a hotel (I recall around 30USD per night), a small shop and a restaurant, a little further is the Rafflesia center, which was closed (we later managed to see a Rafflesia at Gunung Gading national park in Sarawak).
+Some few kilometers after the downhill begins, there’s a hotel (I recall around 30 USD per night), a small shop, and a restaurant, a little further is the Rafflesia center, which was closed (we later managed to see a Rafflesia at Gunung Gading national park in Sarawak).

 Seven km down the top is also a botanical garden, under construction when we were here (January 2016), the gate was anyhow open so we sneaked in and set our camp in a sheltered gazebo, rain was hard all afternoon and night.

-Still 13 more km of steep downhill to reach the town of Tambunan, where there’s a supermarket.
+Still, 13 more km of steep downhill to reach the town of Tambunan, where there’s a supermarket.
 We crossed the Crocker!

 Tambunan to Tenom

-Past Keningau there are 10km of climb which themselves are not so hard, but the achy legs and upcoming fever made quite a nightmare to us.
+Past Keningau there are 10km of climb which themselves are not so hard, but the achy legs and upcoming fever made it quite a nightmare for us.
 On the top of this hill, there are market stalls to buy fresh fruit.
+The downhill is not so relaxing, still some up and down for ten km, before the last flat 20 to Tenom.

 Tenom